 St. Cloud Area Schools provide healthy meals each day.
 For the 2017-18 school year the elementary breakfast cost is $1.55 and lunch cost is $2.65.
 Secondary breakfast cost is $1.60 and lunch cost is $2.85.
 Snack milk/cold lunch milk/extra milk cost is .45 each for all students regardless of their meal status.

 Your children may qualify for free or reduced-price school meals.
-To apply, complete the paper Application for Educational Benefits following the instructions.
-In addition to paper applications, Online Applications are now available through Skyward Family Access for anyone wishing to apply for free/reduced lunch benefits!
-Online application.
+Online Applications for the 2017-18 school year are now available through Skyward Family Access for anyone wishing to apply for free/reduced lunch benefits.Complete the Online application or the paper Application for Educational Benefits following the instructions.

 Online Application Instructions: